nicolalenee/admin-dashboard/README.md

   return [theme, colorMode];
 };
 ```
-Here, create a context to trigger a toggle between the light and dark options.
+Here, we create a context to trigger a toggle between the light and dark options.
 We create another function that utilizes the `useMemo()` method provided by React to load the context on page load.
-We pass this theme configuration down at the top-level of our components to render the theme.
+We pass this configuration down at the top-level of our components to render the theme.

 ### Data Visualization
 To display our interactive charts we used the Nivo library.
 Nivo's website allows us to configure our data visualization and generates a boilerplate codee for us to use.
 The website also supplies us with sample data that is needed to satisfy what the visualizations need.
 This pre-determined data was used to create the visualizations within our app where it would usually be servered from the backend.